Global Latin/o Americas

 Edited by Melissa Castillo-Garsow and Jason Nichols

-This new series focuses on the Latino experience in its totality as set within a global dimension.
-The series will showcase the variety and vitality of the presence and significant influence of Latinos in the shaping of the culture, history, politics and policies, and language of the Americas—and beyond.
+This series focuses on the Latino experience in its totality as set within a global dimension.
+The series showcases the variety and vitality of the presence and significant influence of Latinos in the shaping of the culture, history, politics and policies, and language of the Americas—and beyond.
 We welcome scholarship regarding the arts, literature, philosophy, popular culture, history, politics, law, and language studies, among others.
-Books in the series will draw from scholars from around the world.

 Frederick Luis Aldama is Arts & Humanities Distinguished Professor of English, Spanish & Portuguese as well as University Distinguished Scholar at The Ohio State University.
 He is the editor and author of 21 books, including the recently published The Cinema of Robert Rodriguez.
 In addition, he is the editor of OSU Press series Cognitive Approaches to Culture and Latinographix.